Jared-Godar/codeup_notes/admin/daily_quotes.md

 28SEP21
 > "A human must turn information into intelligence or knowledge.
 We've tended to forget that no computer will ever ask a new question" - Grace Hopper Ravinder.

-Maggie: throwing program, fuction, or machine learning algorithm at every problem - you're on the track to having a job that will be automated.
-Using human intellegence and thinking can't be automated.
+Maggie: throwing program, function, or machine learning algorithm at every problem - you're on the track to having a job that will be automated.
+Using human intelligence and thinking can't be automated.
 That's your job security.

 29SEP21
 > “ ‘When someone seeks,’ said Siddhartha, ‘then it easily happens that his eyes see only the thing that he seeks, and he is able to find nothing, to take in nothing. [...]
 Seeking means: having a goal.
 But finding means: being free, being open, having no goal.’” -Hermann Hesse